 The Graduated Drivers Licensing program is a three step process which allows young drivers to acquire more driving experience before receiving full license privileges.
-The GDL program in North Carolina requires supervised driving hours and restricts driving times and number of passengers for young drivers.
-For more information on the NC GDL program, visit the North Carolina DMV website.
+The GDL program in North Carolina requires supervised driving hours, restricts driving times, and restricts the number of passengers for young drivers.
+For more information on the NC GDL program, download this brochure.

 Why do younger drivers have a higher risk of being in a serious crash?

 Young drivers have less driving experience, and are more likely than older drivers to underestimate dangerous situations or not be able to recognize hazards (Jonah & Dawson, 1987).

 When can my child sit in the front seat?

 It is recommended that you keep your child in the back seat at least through age 12.